Eastern Himalaya

-From 2014 to 2022, we raised around 38,000 seedlings and saplings of 91 native tree species.
-Since May 2016, we have planted around 15,000 saplings to cover an area of 13.91 ha.
+From 2014 to 2025, we have raised around 82,000 seedlings and saplings of 145 native tree species.
+Since May 2016 and up to July 2025, we have planted in an area of 27 ha.
 The sites where planting activities have been carried out include:

-Elephant corridor in the Reserved Forest adjoining Pakke TR
+• Hornbill nest sites, elephant corridor, small patches in the Reserved Forests adjoining Pakke TR

-Fallow lands at the tea estates in Assam
+• Fallow lands in some tea estates in neighboring Assam

-The sites are regularly maintained and monitored for survival and growth after planting.
-The early monitoring shows variable survival across different sites.
+The sites are regularly maintained (weeding) and monitored for survival and growth after planting for up to 3-4 years.
+The early monitoring shows variable survival (30 to 70%) across different sites.
 Sapling survival is affected at some sites due to higher wildlife activity, leading to the trampling of saplings or damage due to herbivory.

 Community participation